Beth and Emma, Preston | February 1, 2020

 How does it work?

 - Plant your seeds, water, and watch them grow.
+New to gardening?
+Learn how to plant them.

 - Eat, save, and donate.
 Preston Idea Exchange Seed Library and Cambridge Self Help Food Bank Seed Library would gratefully accept seed donations, and Cambridge Self Help Food Bank will also be thrilled to accept fresh harvested green beans.